Skip to main content

 7 mentions Positive Neutral Negative

-The music in the game is generally praised for its quality and depth, complementing the simplistic design.
-However, some players find it repetitive, suggesting that while the soundtrack is enjoyable, it may benefit from more variety.
-Overall, it enhances the experience, especially when paired with personal music choices.
+The music in the game is generally praised for its great soundtrack and depth, complementing the simplistic design.
+However, some users find it repetitive, suggesting that while it enhances the experience, playing with personal music might be more entertaining.

 • “I like the painterly art, and music, and there is plenty of depth considering the overall simplicity in game design.”